-One of the first animals I ever made using clothespins is birds.
+One of the first animals I ever made using clothespins is a bird.
 It was a really simple project with one additional step primarily because I used the normal clothespins instead of pre-colored ones.
 But this didn't add too much extra time to the project, instead, it made me happier about the outcome and a lot more impressed with the final product.

 Take a look!

-My students absolutely loved these birds so they are worth the energy and time.
+My students absolutely loved these birds, so they are worth the energy and time.